 Stave Off Spending

-With newfound money you see in your paycheck, you may be tempted to blow it on vacations and extravagant hobbies.
+With the newfound money you see in your paycheck, you may be tempted to blow it on vacations and extravagant hobbies.
 Now that the kids are away, it’s time to play, but if you play too hard, you’ll be out of money before you know it and working instead of retiring.
-Little things like daily cups of expensive coffee, says US News, add up, so does eating and entertaining outside the home.
+Little things like daily cups of expensive coffee, says US News, add up, and so does eating and entertaining outside the home.
 Adjust your spending, so you’re saving while enjoying yourself.